 The present church was built in 1958, located behind the tower and part of the portico of the west front that survived from the 1876 building and which are Grade II listed.

 Burials had ceased in the old church graveyard in Newington Butts in the 1850s and was laid out as a public garden when the old church was demolished.
 Old headstones were laid out along the perimeter of the new garden, some of which survive, and a clock tower, paid for by a former churchwarden, was erected to mark the site of the former church.
-This was a grand gothic structure reaching 100 feet high and the base of the structure measuring 14 foot square, but unfortunately this had been demolished by 1971 due to deterioration.
+This was a grand gothic structure reaching 50 feet high and the base of the structure measuring 14 foot square, but sadly this was demolished by 1971 due to deterioration.
 St Gabriels Church had fallen into disrepair and had been demolished in 1936.

 There is a granite tablet in the churchyard that tells the history of St Mary Newington Church.
 Buried underneath this tablet in 2008 following refurbishment works to the churchyard is a time capsule containing items that include coins, badges, photos, a tube map and a photo history of the Elephant and Castle chosen by pupils of a local primary school together with other items selected by the congregation of the present church in Kennington Park Road.
 The park is undergoing further transformation with the building of the new leisure centre and other surrounding redevelopment.